ARTICLES

 Importance of the Festival of Lights

-At its core, Diwali embodies the luminous spirit of human resilience and hope.
-As legends narrate tales of Lord Rama's return to Ayodhya, people commemorate this day by illuminating their surroundings with diyas.
+At its core, DIwali embodies the luminous spirit of human resilience and hope.
+As legends narrate tales of Lord Rama's return to Ayodhya, people commemorate this day by illuminating their surroundings with clay lamps.
 Diwali is a symbolic representation of banishing darkness from one's life, literally and metaphorically.
-Every diya (lamp) lit during this festival eradicates a fragment of ignorance, paving the way for enlightenment.
+Every clay lamp lit during this festival eradicates a fragment of ignorance, paving the way for enlightenment.
+People gather, sharing stories and reaffirming their bonds during Diwali festivities.

 Diwali decoration with light and diyas